Introduction

 A family printing 1,000 pages annually with premium OEM ink could spend $800/year.
 A small office (10 people, 50 pages daily = ~15,000 pages/year) faces $2,250 annually in inkjet costs versus $450 in toner—a $1,800 annual difference.

 Here’s the catch: page yields are fiction.
 Manufacturers test using 5% coverage (mostly blank pages).
 Real documents average 15–20% coverage.
-We pressure-tested cartridges from HP, Brother, and Epson to reveal what you actually get.
+We pressure-tested cartridges from HP - check price on Amazon, Brother - check price on Amazon, and Epson - check price on Amazon to reveal what you actually get.

 Head-to-Head Comparison